History of FC Barcelona: Rivera, Republic and Civil War (1923–1957)

 Poet Rafael Alberti wrote a poem hailing the Barcelona goalkeeper Franz Platko.

 On 14 June 1925, in a spontaneous reaction against Primo de Rivera's dictatorship, the crowd in the stadium jeered the Royal March.
 As a reprisal, the ground was closed for six months and Gamper was forced to relinquish the presidency of the club.
 This coincided with the transition to professional football, and, in 1926, the directors of Barcelona publicly claimed, for the first time, to operate a professional football club.
 On 3 July 1927, the club held a second testimonial match for Paulino Alcántara, against the Spain national team.
 To kick off the match, local journalist and pilot Josep Canudas dropped the ball onto the pitch from his airplane.
 In 1928, victory in the Spanish Cup was celebrated with a poem titled "Oda a Platko", which was written by a member of the Generation of '27, Rafael Alberti, inspired by the heroic performance of the Barcelona goalkeeper, Franz Platko.
-Two years after the victory, on 30 July 1930, Gamper committed suicide after a period of depression brought on by personal and financial problems.
+Barcelona also won the inaugural La Liga title the following year.
+On 30 July 1930, Gamper committed suicide after a period of depression brought on by personal and financial problems.

 Barcelona's Copa del Rey-winning squad of 1928.

 Although they continued to have players of the standing of Josep Escolà, the club now entered a period of decline, in which political conflict overshadowed sports throughout society.
 Attendance at matches dropped as the citizens of Barcelona were occupied with discussing political matters.
 Although the team won the Campionat de Catalunya in 1930, 1931, 1932, 1934, 1936 and 1938, success at a national level (with the exception of the 1937 disputed title) evaded them.

 A month after the Spanish Civil War began in 1936, several players from Barcelona enlisted in the ranks of those who fought against the military uprising, along with players from Athletic Bilbao.
 On 6 August, Falangist soldiers near Guadarrama murdered club president Josep Sunyol, a representative of the pro-independence political party.
 He was dubbed the martyr of barcelonisme, and his murder was a defining moment in the history of FC Barcelona and Catalan identity.
 In the summer of 1937, the squad was on tour in Mexico and the United States, where it was received as an ambassador of the Second Spanish Republic.
 The tour led to the financial security of the club, but also resulted in half of the team seeking asylum in Mexico and France, making it harder for the remaining team to contest for trophies.